Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Classifying quantum subgroups for

 \subsection{Step 5: Existence and uniqueness}

-Section 5.1 shows that any exotic quantum subgroup for $\fg=A_1,...,A_4$ occurs at 11 possible pairs $(\fg,k)$, and Section 5.2 determines all possible branching rules, finding that they are unique for each pair.
-Clearly, at least one exotic quantum subgroup (namely one of Lie type) exists for each of those 11 pairs.
+Section 5.1 shows that any exceptional quantum subgroup $\cA$ for $\fg=A_1,...,A_4$ occurs at 11 possible pairs $(\fg,k)$, and that there is a unique Res$\,\cA$ for each pair.
+Section 5.2 determines all possible branching rules for each $\cA$, finding that they are unique for each pair.
+Existence is clear from Table 2.1: at least one exceptional quantum subgroup (namely one of Lie type) exists for each of those 11 pairs.
 Much more difficult is to establish uniqueness.
-This subsection addresses this, whenever Res$\,\cA$ matches one of Lie type (not just those 11 examples).
-We work at the level of VOAs; equivalence of VOA extensions are defined in Section 3.2.
+This subsection addresses this, for any $\cC(\fg,k)$ when Res$\,\cA$ matches one of Lie type (not just our 11 examples).
+As is permitted by Theorem 3.5, we work at the level of VOAs; equivalence of VOA extensions is defined in Section 3.3.